 Graduate research assistants have the right to request a change in assistantship appointment supervisor.
-These requests should be reserved for extreme situations, and the student is expected to make every reasonable effort to resolve the issues with the supervisor in a professional manner.
+These requests should be reserved for extreme situations, and the student is expected to make every reasonable effort to resolve the issue(s) with the supervisor in a professional manner.
+If the student does not feel comfortable discussing the situation directly with the supervisor, the student should contact the program director of graduate education (DOGE) and/or department chair.
 If a request is made, the program DOGE and/or department chair is expected to make a reasonable effort to find an alternative assignment.
 However, the graduate student should be aware that funding and alternative assignments are not guaranteed.
 A change to the supervisor for an assistantship does not affect the composition of the POS committee.

 9.3 Resources and Expected Practices to Promote Graduate Student Success

-The success of a graduate student often depends on the effectiveness of faculty advisors/mentors and a strong, professional student-faculty relationship.
+The success of a graduate student often depends on the effectiveness of faculty advisors/mentors/advisors and a strong, professional student-faculty relationship.
 The Graduate College promotes student success via tools and services for both students and faculty that are updated frequently and publicized.

 9.3.1 Resources for Graduate Students to Succeed